SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 The graphemic rule set is more commonly called an orthography.
 Graphemic depth is more commonly called orthographic depth.
 »A phonemic orthography« is the special case of ⟮＿an alphabet＿ specifically⟯ ⟮having no or little orthographic depth⟯.
+Suprasegmental phonology is also called prosody. suprasegmental phonic feature is also called prosodic feature.
+⟮prosody⟯ is also sometimes used in a⟮ more narrow⟯ sense as a synonym to ⟮metre in poetry⟯.

 #### study